MedSynth: Realistic, Synthetic Medical Dialogue-Note Pairs: Abstract

 \section{Abstract}

 Physicians spend significant time documenting clinical encounters, a burden that contributes to professional burnout.
 To address this, robust automation tools for medical documentation are crucial.
 We introduce MedSynth -- a novel dataset of synthetic medical dialogues and notes designed to advance the Dialogue-to-Note (Dial-2-Note) and Note-to-Dialogue (Note-2-Dial) tasks.
-Informed by an extensive analysis of disease distributions, this dataset includes over 10,000 dialogue-note pairs covering over 2000 ICD-10 codes.
-We demonstrate that our dataset markedly enhances the performance of models in generating medical notes from dialogues, and dialogues from medical notes.
+Informed by an analysis of disease distributions, this dataset includes over 10,000 dialogue-note pairs covering over 2000 ICD-10 codes.
+We demonstrate that our dataset substantially enhances the performance of models in generating both medical notes from dialogues, and dialogues from medical notes.
 The dataset provides a valuable resource in a field where open-access, privacy-compliant, and diverse training data are scarce.
-Code is available at \url{https://github.com/ahmadrezarm/MedSynth/tree/main} and the dataset is available at \url{https://huggingface.co/datasets/Ahmad0067/MedSynth}.
+Code and sample of the data are available at \url{https://anonymous.4open.science/r/MedSynth/}.